Colorado Street Bridge (Pasadena, California): Suicide Bridge

 Colorado Street Bridge became known locally as "Suicide Bridge" after dozens of people used it to commit suicide in the early 20th century.
 By 1937, 87 people had jumped to their death from the bridge.

-A 8 ft barrier was added to the bridge to deter suicides.
+A 8 ft barrier was added to the bridge during its renovation from 1989 and eventual reopening in December 1993 to deter suicides.
 Even so, on October 27, 2015, British-American model and reality television star Sam Sarpong used the bridge to leap to his death.

 In 2016, a 10 ft temporary chain link fence was installed on the bridge's sidewalk, blocking the seating alcoves which were believed to be the primary route taken by jumpers.
 In 2017, the bridge was the site of nine deaths, and an additional four occurred between January to September 2018, after which the temporary fences were extended to cover the entire bridge.
 The city plans to replace the temporary fencing with permanent barriers, at least 7.5 ft in height.